tgi-point/tgi-point.github.io/privacy_wakers_en.md

 Pictures and other information from your Device's camera and photo library Payment card information (Card brand name, last 4 digits, Expiration date) We use this information to provide features of Our Service, to improve and customize Our Service.
 The information may be uploaded to the Company's servers and/or a Service Provider's server or it be simply stored on Your device.

+Important Note on Location Data
+We do not store your location data on our servers.
+The location information is only stored locally on your Device to provide you with news and weather services within the Application.
+We do not retain, share, or otherwise store this information beyond your local storage.

 You can enable or disable access to this information at any time, through Your Device settings.